Skip to main content

 The new flow is opened and you can directly modify the script.

-The flow script editor provided in the Engine user interface comes with built-in Linting, supports Breakpoints and Step Through.
-If you prefer to use an offline editor of your choice you can also do so.
+The flow script editor provided in the Engine user interface comes with built-in Linting and supports Breakpoints and Step Through.
+If you prefer, you can also use an offline editor of your choice..
 You can synchronise your offline work with Engine using the Git Integration.

-When making changes, Engine does not store older versions of your flows.
+Engine does not store older versions of your flows when making changes.
 Make sure to have a backup of your flows if you make significant changes.
 Or even better: use the Git Integration.

 Clicking the "Run" button in the flow view will create an execution of the flow and automatically redirect you to the execution view.
 Read more about executing flows in the documentation on Development and Productive Mode.